data-catering/data-caterer-docs/docs/setup/guide/data-source/database/cassandra.md

 Let's create a task for inserting data into the `account.accounts` and `account.account_status_history` tables as defined under`docker/data/cql/customer.cql`.
 This table should already be setup for you if you followed this [step](#cassandra-setup).
-We can check if the table is setup already via the following command:
+We can check if the table is set up already via the following command:

 ```shell
 docker exec docker-cassandraserver-1 cqlsh -e 'describe account.accounts; describe account.account_status_history;'